manpagez: man pages & more

 number is used by the next FS call without an argument.
 In

-troff mode, the marker is superscripted; in nroff mode, it is
+troff mode, the mark is superscripted; in nroff mode, it is

 surrounded by square brackets.

-in one-to-one correspondence.
-Each identifier may be a font
+levels in one-to-one correspondence.
+Each identifier may be

-mounting position, font name, or style name.
-Omitted values are
+a font mounting position, font name, or style name.
+Omitted

 HP assigns type sizes, separated by spaces, to heading levels in

-one-to-one correspondence.
-Each size is interpreted in scaled
+one-to-one correspondence. groff mm interprets each size in

-points; zero values are translated to 10.
-Omitted values are
+typographical points, translating zero values to 10.
+Omitted

-assumed to be 0 (and are translated accordingly).
-The default
+values are assumed to be 0 (and are translated accordingly).

 Index "INDEX"